kiriltraykov/kiril-at-parsons/README.md

-# kiriltraykov.github.io

-This is a reporitory holding all my projects for my online portfolio.
+This is a reporitory holding all my projects from the Parsons School of Design.